Mark 9.14-29,

 Jesus’s explanation differs between Mark and Matthew.

-Mark 9.28-29 KWL - 28 Entering the house, Jesus’s students privately asked him this: “Why couldn’t we throw it out?”
+Mark 9.28-29 KWL 28 Entering the house,- Jesus’s students privately ask him this:

-- 29 Jesus told them, “This kind can’t be thrown out unless you’re praying and fasting.”
+29 Jesus tells them,- “This kind can’t be thrown out

-Matthew 17.19-20 KWL - 19 Then the students, coming to Jesus privately, said, “How come we couldn’t throw it out?”
+Matthew 17.19-20 KWL 19 Then the students, coming to Jesus privately,- said, “How come we couldn’t throw it out?”

-- Amen!
-I promise you when you have faith like a mustard seed, you’ll tell this hill, ‘Move from here to there!
+- you’ll² tell this hill, ‘Move from here to there!

-- And it will move, and nothing will be impossible for you.”
+- and nothing will be impossible for you.²”

 In Mark it’s because the students should’ve been praying and fasting, and in Matthew it’s because they didn’t trust God enough.